Can't put these in your pocket.note

 adaptations of pinball tables have existed since the beginning of video gaming, but those early ports tended to be overly simplistic due to technical limitations.
 With advances in computing power, however, digital simulations have become accurate enough to re-introduce physical tables to new generations of players, giving pinball fans more ways to easily enjoy their favorite tables.
 The companies and titles in this realm include:

 - FarSight Studios' Pinball Hall of Fame series (with The Gottlieb Collection and The Williams Collection), and its successor series, The Pinball Arcade.

-- Visual Pinball is a freeware computer application that works with a pinball ROM emulator to play recreated and original 3D-rendered pinball tables, similar to Microsoft Pinball Arcade.
+- Visual Pinball is a freeware computer application that works with a pinball ROM emulator (Visual PinMAME) to play recreated and original 3D-rendered pinball tables, similar to Microsoft Pinball Arcade.

-- Future Pinball is another freeware computer application.
+- Future Pinball is another freeware computer application, although it has not been officially updated since the end of 2010.
 It also uses pinball ROM emulators, but uses a fully-modeled, real-time 3D engine.

 Also see Digital Pinball Tables

 Other notable physical pinball tables include: